cadenmcmann/task-manager-api/README.md

 # Description
 API for a task manager application.
 API employs all aspects of a CRUD application, including user authentication.
+API allows user account creation with username and password.
+Users with an account can upload tasks to do and mark them as completed or not.
+As with all CRUD applications, users have the ability to create, edit, and delete as many tasks as desired.
+Users can also delete their account.
+Upon deletion, all user data as well as tasks associated with the user's account are deleted from the database.